Tag Archive for: feed ingredients

 How FeedXL Can Help

-We do track B6 intake in our Pro FeedXL plans … this just reinforces to me though how important a horse’s base diet is when it comes to achieving specific outcomes.
+We do track a horse’s vitamin B6 intake in our Premium FeedXL plans … this just reinforces how important a horse’s base diet is when it comes to achieving specific outcomes.
 For example, if you are wanting your horse to build muscle but you aren’t meeting basic nutrient requirements (like vitamin B6) you could add all the fancy muscle building supplements you like to the diet and they won’t help!

 You can’t build muscle unless you get your basics right first!
 Here at FeedXL, we can help you with that!
 Take a look at our plans and pricing here.